lucanovello/starter-express-prisma-jwt/README.md

 npm run dev
 # (Ensure you're using Node 20.x)
 # GET http://localhost:3000/health -> {"status":"ok"}
-# When you need a one-off production-style run:
+# When you need a one-off production-style run (bare metal/systemd/PaaS):
-# npm start  # (prebuilds automatically and runs node dist/index.js)
+# npm run start:prod  # builds, applies migrations, then runs node dist/index.js
+# Or spin up API + Postgres + Redis together in Docker:
+# docker compose --profile dev-app up
 ```

+If you want Docker to run everything for you, `docker compose --profile dev-app up` starts the API alongside the bundled Postgres and Redis services.
+The app container installs dependencies, runs `prisma migrate deploy` against `DATABASE_URL` (defaulting to the compose Postgres service), and then launches `npm run dev` so migrations stay in sync automatically as long as you commit new Prisma migrations.

 > **First time here?** Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed setup instructions.